cswinter/codecraft-tutorial/README.md

 Now that you have laid the economic foundations for your drone empire, it is time to start thinking about how to beat your opponent.
 By now you probably got the hang of how CodeCraft works, so I will just give you a high level overview of how to implement your army.
 After you have built some harvesters, you will want to start production on a different type of drone.
-The HarvesterSpec won't do for this, you will need to define another spec without `storageModules` which instead has one or more `missileBatteries`, and maybe even `shieldGenerators` (if you are using Java, those correspond to the 2nd and 6th argument of the DroneSpec constructor respectively).
+Instead of `storageModules`, it should be equipped with one or more `missileBatteries` and maybe even `shieldGenerators`.
-Another controller will be required as well, and you might find the following methods useful:
+Another controller will be required as well, and you will find the following methods useful:

 * The `DroneController` method `dronesInSight` returns a `Set` of all `Drone`s which can be seen by this drone controller
 * The `Drone` class has a method `isEnemy` which tells you whether that drone is an enemy
 * The `DroneController` method `isInMissileRange(target: Drone)` can be used to check whether some drone is within the range of your missiles
 * The `DroneController` method `fireMissilesAt(target: Drone)` will fire all your missiles at the drone `target`
-* If you are using Java: method parentheses aren't optional in Java, so you will need to write e.g. `dronesInSight()` and `isEnemy()`
+* If you are using Java method parentheses aren't optional, so you will need to write e.g. `dronesInSight()` and `isEnemy()`

 If you don't quite manage to get all of this to work, you can check out the scala-solution and java-solution directories in this repo, which contain a full implementation of everything described in this tutorial.
 If you want to go even further, check out the next section which gives an overview of all the other parts of the API which haven't been covered yet.